hsinpeng/Componentsjs-Example/README.md

     - In additionally, your class shoud be exported in index.ts by adding 'export * from "./[Your_Class]";'.

 - Step 2: Mark your package as a Components.js module
     - According to [componentsjs-generator](https://github.com/LinkedSoftwareDependencies/Components-Generator.js), declare components is by adding '"lsd:module": true' in package.json.
 However, it seems not eligible?
-I did the by adding '**"lsd:module": "https://linkedsoftwaredependencies.org/bundles/npm/[your_project_name]"**'.
+The declaration could be done by adding '**"lsd:module": "https://linkedsoftwaredependencies.org/bundles/npm/[your_project_name]"**'.
 My project is setted as '"lsd:module": "https://linkedsoftwaredependencies.org/bundles/npm/@hsinpeng/componentsjs-example"'.
     - There are some additional settings should be done in package.json:
         - Modify "main" as '**"main": "./[outDir]/index.js"**'.
 Note that outDir is setted in tsconfig.json.
         - Add "types" as '**"types": "./[outDir]/index.d.ts"**'.